🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 Seth scurried away, his linebacker shoulders hunched with guilt, leaving a trail of foam footprints and the lingering scent of burnt cotton.
 His latest plaid shirt sported fresh scorch marks that matched the permanent char stains on his canvas sneakers.

 Shaking my head, I lowered the burner under the cauldron.
+If I wanted any hope of winning, I wanted one uninterrupted hour.
+Was that so much to ask?

 From the mirror on the wall, I caught my reflection.
 My fair skin had that pre-meltdown glow that made me look like a porcelain doll about to shatter.
 Green eyes narrowed, freckles scattered across my nose and cheeks, and wavy, shoulder-length strawberry-blonde hair.